dschuleius/parallel_t-SNE/README.md

-# distributed_t-SNE
+# Distributed and parallel t-SNE implementation using Scala and Apache Spark.
-Distributed t-SNE implementation using Scala and Apache Spark.
+R is used for visualization purposes.

 ## Notes